 A Japanese site, Mac Otakara, has cited several websites to claim that a seventh-generation touch model for iPods may be in the works.
 This is also tied up with news of a shift from Lightning to USB-S connectivity in Apple iPhones.

-Coming to iPods, the rumor, apparently backed by the suppliers at CES 2019, suggests that Apple may finally be letting go of its four-year-old tech for the sixth-gen iPod touch, and usher in seventh-generation touch for the same.
-Although the rumor does not give any more details regarding the change, it is still a breath of fresh air for iPod users, given that its specs currently include a four-year-old A8 processor, an 8MP camera, and 4-inch display.
+Coming to iPods, the rumor, apparently backed by the suppliers at CES 2019, suggests that Apple may finally be letting go of its four-year-old tech for the sixth-gen iPod touch and usher in the seventh-generation touch for the same.
+Although the rumor does not give any more details regarding the change, it is still a breath of fresh air for iPod users, given that its specs currently include a four-year-old A8 processor, an 8MP camera, and a 4-inch display.

 As for the iPhones, they may be making a shift from Lightning to USB-C connectivity, although the project has yet to come up with a reference design which is a critical step before a device can be set for mass production.
 This rumor is in keeping with previous ones alleging that Apple shall switch to the faster and more robust protocol this year.
-Apple’s first USB-C enabled portable debuted alongside the 2018 iPad Pro line-up and the current shift, if and when it is realized, will mean that users of iPhone 8 or higher would not have to purchase a USB-C to Lightning cables separately.
+Apple’s first USB-C-enabled portable debuted alongside the 2018 iPad Pro line-up, and the current shift, if and when it is realized, will mean that users of iPhone 8 or higher would not have to purchase USB-C to Lightning cables separately.
 It would also suggest that Apple’s 29W USB-C power brick will allow fast charging.